Danny Antonucci: International Rocketship Limited, foundation of a.k.a. Cartoon, and MTV work

 Antonucci's first solo work was Lupo the Butcher, produced by International Rocketship Limited, about a short-tempered butcher who swears at the meat he is cutting and gets extremely mad at the smallest mistakes.
 Antonucci explains the short arose out of his own frustration at having to work in children's film for so long, and to try his hand at creating a full-fledged character on film.
 The short animated film screened at several film festivals, including Spike and Mike's Sick and Twisted Festival of Animation in the United States.

 The 'Lupo' character was eventually licensed by the Converse athletic shoe company.
-This led to additional work, including animated commercials for Levi Strauss & Co. and MTV.
+This led to additional work, including animated commercials for Levi Strauss & Co.
+ESPN, Converse, and MTV.
 He also originally created a mascot for Cartoon Network, known as the jester, as well as the mascot's bumpers.

 On April 1, 1994, Antonucci started an animation company named a.k.a.
 Cartoon, which produced the short-lived MTV series The Brothers Grunt, which began airing in 1994 and ended its run in 1995.
 Antonucci went on to work on MTV's Cartoon Sushi show in 1997, directing, writing and providing voices, in addition to being responsible for the title sequence of the show.